Online Depression Counseling

 Depression vs. Sadness

-For most, effective forms of treatment for depression are medications and psychotherapy.
-Usually a combination of both counseling and medications is the most effective form of treatment for depression.
-Depending on the severity of your symptoms, you might be able to find substantial help through counseling without the treatment of medications.
+For most, effective forms of treatment for depression are medication and psychotherapy.
+Usually a combination of both counseling and medication is the most effective form of treatment for depression.
+Depending on the severity of your symptoms, you might be able to find substantial help through counseling without the addition of medication.